wangzelin007/microsoft-notes/2021/code-review/command review guide.md

   May I ask whether description 2-4 is customer-facing?
   If we have multiple customer-facing changes, we need add them in the History Notes one by one, so we can automatically generate release note from History Notes instead of PR title.
 - The failure of CI is caused by the api-version of ResourceType.MGMT_CONTAINERREGISTRY upgraded from 2021-06-01-preview to 2021-08-01-preview and needed to re record these tests in live mode
-Azure-cli:
-- For [] need check title
-- If have mutiple functions, put it in history
--

 Azure-cli-extensions:
 - If you want to release the new extension version, please write the description of changes into HISTORY.rst and update setup.py.